 What is FUTURES?

-FUTURES stands for FUTure Urban-Regional Environment Simulation and was originally developed by the Landscape Dynamics Group led by our center’s director, Ross Meentemeyer.
+FUTURES is the FUTure Urban-Regional Environment Simulation and was developed by the Landscape Dynamics Group led by our center’s director, Ross Meentemeyer.
 The simulation was designed specifically to address the regional-scale ecological and environmental impacts of urbanization and is one of the few land change models developed to explicitly capture the spatial structure of development.
 It can accommodate the input of a variety of datasets with different spatial extents and can be coupled to other models.

 What can FUTURES do?